 Sales compensation experts produce valid, meticulous research.
 However, they focus on just one diagnosis and one cure: The comp plan is broken.
 Fix it.
 Their methodology assumes that the compensation plan is the underlying problem.

-The lesson for HR leaders?
+The lesson for Sales & HR leaders?
 Recognize that sales compensation problems are indicators of a variety of potential problems.
 An in-depth compensation assessment (not just a “benchmark study”) will uncover the root causes.

 Compensation changes are extremely disruptive.
 They impact people’s paychecks.
 They can cause high turnover and low morale.
 Incentive compensation is specialized enough that it requires help from a third party expert.
 When choosing a firm, ask yourself these questions: